-For a look at how the land that comprises the Commonwealth was acquired, as well as how and when the various counties of the state were formed, please consult the Genealogical Map of the Counties (PDF, 5K).
-This map may be purchased at the Pennsylvania Bookstore.
+- For a look at how the land that comprises the Commonwealth was acquired, as well as how and when the various counties of the state were formed, please consult the Genealogical Map of the Counties (PDF).
+Purchase Genealogical Map of the Counties from ShopPAHeritage.com.

-In 1965, the Department of Internal Affairs (abolished in 1968) produced a publication entitled Incorporation Dates for Pennsylvania Municipalities (PDF, 144 K).
+- In 1965, the Department of Internal Affairs (abolished in 1968) produced a publication entitled Incorporation Dates for Pennsylvania Municipalities.
 While somewhat dated, it can be of use to researchers needing information on the location and creation of Pennsylvania political subdivisions.
-We are making a copy of this publication (through an interactive map) and some supplemental information, including a map showing the Political Subdivisions (PDF, 5K) for the Commonwealth, available for your use.
-Please note that these pages are in a PDF format and will require the use of Adobe's Acrobat Reader to be viewed.
+We are making a copy of this publication (through an interactive map) and some supplemental information, including a map showing the Political Subdivisions (PDF) for the Commonwealth, available for your use.

 However, to make records more accessible to researchers, the State Archives has over 11,000 reels of microfilmed county records from all 67 counties that can be viewed at our research facility, as well as numerous reels of microfilmed municipal records.